The best apps to learn French in 2026

 Duolingo is completely free and includes full access to all language courses.
 It’s one of the most popular free language learning apps available.

-Super Duolingo removes ads, provides unlimited hearts (no lives limit), and adds personalized practice.
+Super Duolingo removes ads, provides unlimited hearts (no lives limit), adds personalized practice sessions (Practice Hub), mistake review, and offline lessons.
 However, the free version is excellent for most learners and includes all core content.

 To help you compare at a glance, here’s how these apps stack up on key features: